 Chapter 4

-MANAGEMENT AND EXPLOITATION OF THE MANAGEMENT INFORMATION SYSTEM FOR FORESTRY SECTOR
+MANAGEMENT AND OPERATION OF THE MANAGEMENT INFORMATION SYSTEM FOR FORESTRY SECTOR

 Article 14.
 Connection of management information system

-1. All units and individuals in the Ministry of Agriculture and Rural Development, the units of the provincial Department of Agriculture and Rural Development that need to establish a connection to the use the system service account have to register in writing to the Office of Vietnam Administration of Forestry
+1. All units and individuals in the Ministry of Agriculture and Rural Development, the units of the provincial Department of Agriculture and Rural Development that need to establish a connection to the system and the units which use the system service account have to register in writing to the Office of Vietnam Administration of Forestry

 2. The Office of Vietnam Administration of Forestry has the right to refuse to provide services, share information for the computers that do not comply with this regulation.